-Strategy III - SUPPORT FIRM START-UPS AND GROWTH FOR BLACK ENTREPRENEURS IN TARGETED INDUSTRIES: Grow
+Strategy III - SUPPORT FIRM START-UPS AND GROWTH FOR BLACK ENTREPRENEURS IN TARGETED INDUSTRIES: Grow black entrepreneurship in the industries that are strongest within the region, expanding opportunities for wealth creation beyond locally serving goods and services.
+Potential initiatives include:

-Entrepreneurship training and support for minorities in the trades. building a pipeline of Black-owned construction and skilled trades companies that grow from the existing, diverse workforce in this area.
+• Entrepreneurship training and support for minorities in the trades, building a pipeline of Black-owned construction and skilled trades companies that grow from the existing, diverse workforce in this area.